lexedata/lexedata/Manual.md

 lexedata in the selected location.

 #### 3. Install the lexedata package.
-In your terminal window type `pip install --user -e ./lexedata`.
+In your terminal window type `pip install -e ./lexedata`.
 This will install lexedata and all its dependencies on your computer and make it automatically updatable every time you pull a new version of the Lexedata repository from GitHub.
 Now you should be ready to use lexedata!